afnleaf/pkautocalc/README.md

 - booster energy boost to atk/spa/def/spd
 - environemnt file that propagates through frontend and backend with metapastes
 - outspeed
+- update @smogon/calc using github repo, npm is not updated
+- is there any way to multithread the calculation?

 ### frontend
 - make everything look nicer **IMPORTANT**